semrush/intergalactic/website/docs/components/wizard/wizard.md

 ---
-title: Wizard modal
+title: Wizard
 disabled: true
 ---

-# TODO
+# This component is currently in progress